Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

-* in useEffect what do we want to listen for? event, that you passed into the server to the socket.on function... ('chat-message') now we listen to it on the client side, same way. when we set state, we use a calback fcuntion that takes in a parameter, prevMessages, and weith the spread operator, appending the new message (message) which is 'chat-message' to the last index in our array!
+* in useEffect what do we want to listen for? event, that you passed into the server to the socket.on function... ('chat-message') now we listen to it on the client side, same way. when we set state, we use a calback function that takes in a parameter, prevMessages, and weith the spread operator, appending the new message (message) which is 'chat-message' to the last index in our array!